AppFair/appfair.github.io/index.md

 You can only specify the HEAD branch (`main`) as the `Fair.git` dependency.
 This is the ensure that distributed apps are always up-to-date with respect to security validation features and enhancements to the app's runtime environment.
 Since the `FairCore` and `FairApp` modules have no dependencies, these modules are also safe to reference from external dependencies that your app may include in its `Package.swift` definition.
-Improvements to these `Fair` modules will be automatically included in any subsequent `integrate-release` processes, and so improvements to this library will immediately be available to see for any fair-ground app developer.
+Improvements to these `Fair` modules will be automatically included in any subsequent reproduction and validation processes, and so improvements to this library will immediately be available to see for any fair-ground app developer.

 ### Do I need a Mac to develop App Fair apps?